“Pet-Quality”: The Difference Between Show Dogs & Pet Dogs

 There is an excellent article here by Denise Flaim on the AKC site about Pet v Show quality that goes into much greater detail.

-Lastly, NZKC breeders are required to provide papers for their dogs and expliciltiy prohibited from charging for them.
-And they only cost $40, so don't be fooled by an unscupulous breeder trying to gouge you for hundred of dollars for papers
+Lastly, all Dogs NZ breeders are required to provide papers for their dogs and are explicitly prohibited from charging for them (if they do try, report them to Dogs NZ and they will be fined).
+Registration costs a bit over $40, so don't be fooled by an unscrupulous breeder trying to gouge you for hundred of dollars for papers they are required to give you for free.

 If you want to understand more about the faults show-dogs are penalised for, watch this comprehensive video from the American Kennel Club which breaks the Breed Standard down, feature by feature.
 It goes for about 17 mins but it's very interesting if you want a better understanding of what makes a "show" Chihuahua.